jinghuichen/AdvML21Fall/index.md

 ## Paper Presentation
-- Each student will present 2-3 papers (based on the hardness of the paper) for a specific topic.
-Students need to sign up for the presentation before Week 2.
+- Each student will present ~2 papers for a specific topic.
+Students need to sign up [here](https://docs.google.com/spreadsheets/d/1RQJymulSTuOhvlJkRKv9UDvLhodJvZX1TVDv_Belids/edit?usp=sharing) for the presentation before Week 2.
 - Students are expected to prepare the slides by themselves, but the original authors’ slides are allowed to be used with proper citation.
 - The presentation quality will take 30% of your grade.

 ## Paper Reviews
-- Each student will review 3 papers from the piles that other students presented (different from the papers you presented).
+- Each student will review 2 papers from the piles that other students presented (different from the papers you presented).
 - Each review should contain a basic introduction to the background, drawbacks of prior solutions (if any), proposed problem formulations/analysis and your understanding towards the advantages and disadvantages of the proposed method/analysis as well as the possible future directions.
 - The review quality will take 15% of your grade.